 DO We are looking forward to sleepless nights, to endless discussions, to disputes, and we are looking forward to the residents of Munich ...

-only for press purposes
+only for press purposes and free of charge

 If the logos of the Munich Biennale available below not meet your requirements, you can download the logo systematics of Munich Biennale here as a PDF document and request the favoured logos under firstname.lastname@example.org.